PennyLaneAI/pennylane/doc/research.rst

 Research
 ---------------

-If you are doing research using OpenQML, please cite our paper.
+If you are doing research using PennyLane, please cite our paper.

 We are always open for collaboration, and can be contacted at research@xanadu.ai.